-Card Name Remember, cards with the same name are considered to be the same card, and you can only have up to 3 copies of the same card in your Main Deck and Side Deck combined.
-Type Instead of having an Attribute symbol like Monster Cards, a Spell Card has the "SPELL 魔" symbol and a Trap Card has the "TRAP 罠" symbol.
+I Card Name Remember, cards with the same name are considered to be the same card, and you can only have up to 3 copies of the same card in your Main Deck and Side Deck combined 2 Type Instead of having an Attribute symbol like Monster Cards, a Spell Card has the "SPELL 魔" symbol and a Trap Card has the "TRAP 罠" symbol.
 3 Icon There are 6 types of icons that represent special properties a Spell or Trap Card may have.
 Spell and Trap Cards without an icon are called Normal Spell Cards or Normal Trap Cards.

 4 Card Description Each card's activation conditions and effects are provided here.
 Read the card description carefully and follow the instructions.
 5 Card Number A card's identification number is found here.
 This number is useful for collecting, and for sorting your collection.

-SYNCHRO BLAST WAVE TO SPELL CARD STATEMENT ACTUAL CORP. while you control a locally system number descripts fruither your opposed control. " Spell Cards Spell Cards can normally be activated only during your Main Phase, and help you out with different effects.
+" Spell Cards

+Spell Cards can normally be activated only during your Main Phase, and help you out with different effects.
 Spell Cards have many powerful effects, like destroying other cards or strengthening monsters.
-Save these cards in your hand until you can get the best results out of them Normal Spell Cards Normal Spell Cards have single-use effects.
+Save these cards in your hand until you can get the best results out of them.

+Normal Spell Cards

+Normal Spell Cards have single-use effects.
 To use a Normal Spell Card, announce its activation to your opponent, placing it face-up on the field.
 If the activation succeeds, then you resolve the effect written on the card.
-After resolving the effect, send the card to the Graveyard.
+After resolving the effect, send the card to the Gravevard.

 Ritual Spell Cards